reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 25.0% of all samples (250000.0) share top 19 most common answers
 ```

-Looking at these numbers, it almost looks like an extremely imbalanced classification problem, where separate categories are unique answers.
-Viewing it this way, the high performance of the baseline transformer seems more reasonable now.
+Looking at these numbers, the task almost looks like an extremely imbalanced classification problem, where the categories are unique answers.
+From this perspective, the high performance of the baseline transformer seems much more reasonable.

-This also gives an explanation as to why networks consistently score higher on `swr_p_level_set` than `swr_p_sequence`, even though `swr_p_level_set` actually requires *more* intermediate steps to solve. `swr_p_sequence` simply has *more* categories/unique answers.
+This also gives an explanation as to why networks consistently score higher on `swr_p_level_set` than `swr_p_sequence`, even though `swr_p_level_set` actually requires *more* intermediate steps to correctly solve. `swr_p_sequence` simply has *more* categories/unique answers and the classification task is harder.

+Here's a pair of questions that "look alike" and have the same probability: `Calculate prob of sequence aad from aadb`, `Calculate prob of sequence bbz from bbzm`.
+We can speculate that the transformer is simply learning the easy task of recognizing this pattern and spitting out the memorized probability, without actually going through the correct intermediate steps.
+We're not claiming this is the only way the transformer is learning, but it probably makes up a significant chunk of its accuracy.

-It seems unlikely that anything trained on this data will capture any sense of the true rules of probability, without some sort of prior or external knowledge.
+It seems unlikely that a transformer trained on this data will capture any sense of the true rules of probability, without some sort of prior or external knowledge.
 The baseline's poor performance on the extrapolated set supports this.
 As soon as a network sees patterns and answers outside what it was trained on, it completely fails, unless it's something easy to spot from question structure (0 and 1 probabilities).

 ## Related Literature